WillBickerstaff/piccolo/readme.md

 * Jquery
 * Jqplot

+Preview the app running on my Pi at http://middle-earth.zapto.org

     Pi.M.M.S is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by